Scripts

 This function provides the opportunity to display information about script definitions in the repository.

-It must be noted that wild cards are not supported, instead the text entered in the value in the Filter field is checked against the script name in the script record (i.e. HP will return all script records that contain the character sequence in the name).
+Wildcards are not supported.
+The text entered in the Filter field is checked against the script name in the record — for example, entering HP returns all script records with that character sequence in the name.

-To update the list of scripts displayed in the Browse and filter Scripts imported window, click Refresh, located in the bottom right corner of the window next to the Close button.
+To update the list of scripts displayed in the Browse and filter Scripts imported window, Select the Refresh button, located in the bottom right corner of the window next to the Close button.

 The high-level entry in the table contains the name of the script and the type.
 To see a list of versions in the repository, select the > in front of the script name.
 This will then display a list of all versions present in the database.
 The version information contains the version number, the date when the version was created on the OpCon system, the Last Update time of the script on the OpCon system, the user who imported the script into the repository, and the date when this was completed.

-To view the script definition, perform a right-click on the definition in the list, select the View Script Content button and Definition of Script [<name>] version <n> will appear.
+To view the script definition, right-click the definition in the list and select the View Script Content button and Definition of Script [<name>] version <n> will appear.

-It is possible to search for a value in the script by entering the required value in the search field above the definition and selecting a search direction (forward or backward arrow).
+To search for a value in the script, enter the required value in the search field above the definition and select a search direction using the forward or backward buttons.
 Selecting the X will remove the search result from the definition and the search field.